 - be a responsible householder.

 Different tenancy agreements give you different rights.
-If you’re unsure, please contact us and we will confirm what type of agreement you have.
+If you’re unsure, please contact us and we will check what type of agreement you have.

 Paying your rent

-Your rent is payable in advance, and is due on the first day of each month.
+Your rent is payable in advance.
+It is due on the first day of each month.
 Your rent covers:

 - the cost of providing the building